Roman rule, Moorish occupation, imperial aspirations and a catastrophic earthquake: Lisbon has experienced them all.

 Lisbon is one of the world’s oldest cities.
 During the Neolithic period, pre-Celtic tribes inhabited the region.

 Archaeologists claim that Phoenicians established a trading port here in the sheltered Tagus estuary.

-With the arrival of the Romans, there started a 200-year reign in Lisbon in 205 BC.
-During this period, Lisbon became one of the most significant cities in the Iberian Peninsula, particularly when Julius Caesar became the governor in 60 BC, and it was renamed Felicitas Julia.
+The Romans began a 200-year reign here in 205BC.
+Lisbon became one of the most significant cities in the Iberian Peninsula, particularly when Julius Caesar became governor in 60BC.

-The Carnation Revolution brought the regime to an end, but in the aftermath, the city failed to modernise, and right up until the late 20th century it was widely regarded as a rundown poverty-stricken place.
+The Carnation Revolution brought the regime to an end, but in the aftermath, the city failed to modernise, and right up until the late 20th century Lisbon was widely regarded as rundown and poverty-stricken.

-Then, in the 1990s, urban regeneration projects finally helped to transform Lisbon – the Vasco de Gama bridge was constructed, the city was crowned European Capital of Culture in 1994 and its container port became the largest on the Atlantic coast.
+Then, in the 1990s, urban regeneration projects helped transform Lisbon, the city was crowned European Capital of Culture in 1994, and its container port became the largest on the Atlantic coast.

 Though on shaky ground economically since the 2008 financial crisis, Lisbon's transformation has finally helped the city grow up.

 Did you know?